digitec-io/kd-course-player-client/README.md

 ### Debug Mode

 You can enable console debugging by setting a `KD_DEBUG = true;` value on the global window object.
 If you are developing multiple courses at once, you'll probably also want to set the `KD_DEBUG_KEY` property to a string ID for your app - e.g `KD_DEBUG_KEY = 'math101Course'`.
-Offline courses use the browser's sessionStorage to persist data _(see [environment detection](https://github.com/digitec-io/kd-course-player-client#environment-detection)_ section below).
+Offline courses use the browser's sessionStorage to persist data _(see [environment detection](#environment-detection)_).
 The `KD_DEBUG_KEY` property allows you to override the sessionStorage key, so data doesn't collide between the courses you are developing.
 This must be done before you include the `kd-course-player.min.js` script tag.

 ### Client API